rekby/obsidian-paste-transform/README.md

 ## Resize text area
 Text areas can be small by default.
 You can resize them by drag at right down corner.

+# Versioning
+Current version system is 0.X.Y, where X changed when update contains some incompatible changes (see in release notes).
+Y changes for updates without incompatible changes (bug fix, add new features, etc.).